 Bottarga is made of mullet (scientific name is Mugil cephalus and the species is flathead grey mullet) and the pouch of the roe comes from the female mullet and the process has hardly changed over the last 3000 years (it all started in Egypt).
 The pouch makes it easy to dry with salt as it does not harm the eggs (it is one of the few species that allow that).
 After putting salt, the eggs are being left to dry for a a couple of weeks.

 Other names for bottarga are boutargue or poutargue in French, karasumi in Japanese, botargo, avgotaraho.

+All sales are final.
 No return accepted.
 Within the limit of stock availability.

 Last Visited Deals